-• If a BC/BS member, add:
+• For women who are BC/BS members, add:

 I hope you'll make an appointment to have a mammogram (when things get a little better or when you have a chance).
 Having a mammogram is something very important that you can do for yourself.
 It might help you find a problem, breast cancer, early before it becomes bigger and adds to the problems you already have.
 A mammogram can find breast cancer as much as 1 and 1/2 to 2 years before there are any symptoms.
 Finding it this early greatly increases your chances of cure and often means that you have choices about the kind of treatment you have.